withastro/astro/.changeset/thin-seahorses-worry.md

 Make astro a peerDependency of integrations

-This marks `astro` as a peerDependency of serveral packages that are already getting `major` version bumps.
+This marks `astro` as a peerDependency of several packages that are already getting `major` version bumps.
 This is so we can more properly track the dependency between them and what version of Astro they are being used with.